cetic/fadi/INSTALL.md

 echo "$(minikube ip) fadi.minikube" | sudo tee -a /etc/hosts
 ```

 Reply this operation for all the different services.
-For instance for [superset](https://superset.incubator.apache.org/):
+For instance, for [superset](https://superset.incubator.apache.org/):

 ```
 echo "$(minikube ip) superset.fadi.minikube" | sudo tee -a /etc/hosts